Taking Steps Towards A Greener Future

-As part of this commitment, we’re piloting a ‘Go Green’ program at Sandman Hotel & Suites Kelowna.
-This exciting opportunity is spearheaded by the British Columbia Hotels Association and supported by sustainability consultants GreenStep and Rethink2gether.
+As part of this commitment, we've introduced the ‘Go Green’ program at select Sandman and Sandman SIgnature hotels.
+This exciting opportunity is spearheaded by the British Columbia Hotels Association (BCHA) and supported by sustainability consultants GreenStep and Rethink2gether.
 The aim is simple: to identify energy conservation projects and sustainability opportunities.

 We selected Kelowna as the perfect place to trial the program based on guest feedback.
-If it proves successful, we hope to roll it out to all of our hotels in British Columbia, and potentially, across Canada, in the future.
+If proved successful, and so we're beginning to roll it out to all of our hotels in British Columbia, and potentially, across Canada in the future.
 Every aspect of our hotel and dining operations will be scrutinized by analysts.
 They will perform an energy, waste, and water audit as well as measure our carbon footprint.

-To support this program, a $2 Eco Fee will be added to all guest bookings at Sandman Hotel & Suites Kelowna from February 15, 2022.
-This goes directly into a Sandman Hotel Group Green Fund—administered by GreenStep—to pursue initiatives and funding of innovative opportunities to implement real change for our hotels, the environment, and the communities that we serve.
-We thank you, our wonderful guests, for supporting the ‘Go Green’program!
+As part of the program, a $2 Eco Fee will be added to each guest’s folio in support of the ‘Go Green’ program at participating properties.
+100% of your $2 goes directly into a Sandman Hotel Group fund to pursue initiatives and funding of innovative opportunities to implement real change for our hotels, the environment, and the communities that we serve.
+This nominal contribution joins the tens of thousands of dollars that Sandman is continually investing in being a greener accommodation provider.
+We thank you for your support of the ‘Go Green’ program.

 To learn more about GreenStep, please visit greenstep.ca.